-EE 228-Digital Systems Design

-Lecture Hours: 2 Lab Hours: 2

-Combinational and sequential building blocks are reviewed and used in conjunction with register-transfer language (RTL) and hardware description languages to design complex digital systems.
+EE 228-Digital Systems Design Lecture hours: 2 lab hours: 2 credit hours: 3 Combinational and sequential building blocks are reviewed and used in conjunction with register-transfer language (RTL) and hardware description languages to design complex digital systems.
 Principles of modularity, hierarchical methods, controller/ datapath partitioning, and a top-down approach are considered in the design process.
-A hardware description language such as VHDL and programmable logic devices are used in the laboratory to implement digital systems resulting from the aforementioned design process.

-Prerequisite(s): EE 129 with a minimum grade of C.

-EE 230-Signal and System Analysis

-Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3

-Signals and Systems introduces the Fourier and Laplace transforms as methods to model and analyze continuous-time linear systems (primarily first and second-order circuits) in the frequency domain.
+A hardware description language such as VHDL or Verilog and programmable logic devices are used in the laboratory to implement digital systems resulting from the aforementioned design process.
+Prerequisite(s): EE 129 with a minimum grade of C. EE 230-Signal and System Analysis Lecture hours: 3 lab hours: 0 credit hours: 3 Signals and Systems introduces the Fourier and Laplace transforms as methods to model and analyze continuous-time linear systems (primarily first and second-order circuits) in the frequency domain.
 Parallels between the time and frequency domains are discussed, and sampling and filter design issues are developed.
 The course makes extensive use of Matlab as a computational and visualization tool.
 In-class labs reinforce theory and develop hardware skills.

-Prerequisite(s): EE 223

-Corequisite(s): MA 311

-EE 255-Electronics

-Lecture Hours: 2 Lab Hours: 2 Credit Hours: 3

-Electronics is the first of two courses designed to provide the engineer with the tools to analyze a circuit and to design a circuit in which diodes and transistors are major components.
+Prerequisite(s): EE 223 Corequisite(s): MA 311 EE 255-Electronics Lecture hours: 2 lab hours: 2 credit hours: 3 Electronics is the first of two courses designed to provide the engineer with the tools to analyze a circuit and to design a circuit in which diodes and transistors are major components.
 Semiconductor theory: doped materials, diodes, bipolar junction transistors, and field-effect transistors.
 Analysis and design of small-signal single stage amplifiers and digital logic circuits.
 The laboratory portion will cover diode circuits, BJT/FET biasing schemes, and BJT/FET small-signal amplifier configurations.
 Prerequisite(s): EE 223.

-EE 328-Computer Architecture Lecture Hours: 3 Lab Hours: 0 Credit Hours: 3 An introduction to the architecture and design of digital computers.
+EE 328-Computer Architecture Lecture hours: 3 lab hours: 0 credit hours: 3 An introduction to the architecture and design of digital computers.
 Topics include instruction sets and assembly language programming, computer arithmetic, central processing units, pipelines, memory systems, input/output systems, and RISC and CISC concepts.
 Digital computers are modeled as complex digital systems to which digital systems design methods can be applied.
 Prerequisite(s): EE 228.